sagemath/trac_to_gh/Issue 4574.md

 # Issue 4574: add notebook_object.py docs to the reference manual, and possibly a short survey about that to notebook help (top letter)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4574

 Original creator: was